Lemoncode/angular2-sample-app/02 Navigation/README.md

 ```

 # Login component

+Let's continue by creating a simple login component.

+We will place this under the subfolder _src/components/login_

 This component is composed by two components: banner and login form.

 ## Definition:
 ### src/components/login/banner.ts

+Banner form will display a background image, you can download this image from the follwoing url: https://github.com/Lemoncode/angular2-sample-app/blob/master/02%20Navigation/src/images/health.png

+Let's download it and place it under the subdoler _src/images/_

 We need to require image url (using [webpack-env](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/webpack/webpack-env.d.ts) typings) and inject it into template via class property.